TLop503/TLops_R_All_In_One/README.md

 Please note that this code is written based on the assignments for the Spring 2023 section of ST 314 with Erin Howard.
 While it's likely that this will be relevant for other or future sections, I can't garuntee anything.

-Feel free to reach out if you have any questions or issues with the code via the "ISSUES" section on github.
+Feel free to reach out if you have any questions or issues with the code via the "ISSUES" or "DISCUSSIONS" sections on github.

 By Troy Lopez / TLop503 on github
 Protected by the Gnu General Public License v3.0